+- 1) Quote any text from any other source without: - a) putting quotation marks around the quoted material;

+AND

-- 1) Quote any text from any other source without: - a) putting quotation marks around the quotes material; AND - b) appropriately citing the source of the quote. - 2) Pass off the work of another as his or her own, even if the student does not directly quote from the other source.
+- b) appropriately citing the source of the quote. - 2) Pass off the work of another as his or her own, even if the student does not directly quote from the other source.

 Please note that the NPC plagiarism policy does not mean that you cannot quote language from the courseware, textbook or slides as part of an answer to a question on an exam.
+These are resources that are meant to be used on an exam when applied in an appropriate manner.
 However, quoting any source without attribution is plagiarism.